redshifter/tribes2works/skifree/README.md

 # OPTIONS
 Admins can set options on the server:
 - Phase Through Players: Run some magic and now players can go through each other.
 Good to keep people from running into each other doing a route.
 - Player-to-Player Disc Boosting: You can turn off the ability to disc other players.
+(All discs that would slow players down are disabled by default regardless of this setting.)

 # HANDICAPS
-If you leave the spawn platform after handicapping yourself, the game will acknowledge the challenge you've given yourself.
+If you open the Mod Hud menu (bindable within Tribes 2 settings), you should be able to select a Handicap.
-- Hard Mode: Throw away your Energy Pack.
+- Armor: You can change your armor.
-- Discless: Throw away your Spinfusor, without discjumping from the spawn platform.
+- Pack: You can change your pack to Shield, go packless, or even go without a jetpack at all!
-- Single Discjump: Throw away your Spinfusor as you discjump from the spawn platform.
+- Discless: Get rid of your spinfusor and do it without a discjump!
-- Glass: Throw away your Repair Kit, or reduce your health to a sliver with the spinfusor.
-You will have a sliver of health and cannot get any health back.
+- Glass: You will have a sliver of health and cannot get any health back.
 You MUST finish the course without taking damage!

 # ARTIFICAL INTELLIGENCE
 You can add bots to the SkiFree map.
 They suck, but I did make them to the point that they kinda understand how to play...